ansible/community-docs/integration_tests_quick_start_guide.rst

 Before fixing code, create a test case in an :ref:`appropriate test target<Determine-if-integration-tests-exist>` reproducing the bug provided by the issue reporter and described in the ``Steps to Reproduce`` issue section. :ref:`Run<Run-integration-tests>` the tests.

 If you failed to reproduce the bug, ask the reporter to provide additional information.
-Maybe the cause is just wrong environment settings.
+The issue may be related to environment settings.

-In very environment specific cases that cannot be reproduced in integration tests, manual testing by issue reporter or other interested users is required.
+Sometimes specific environment issues cannot be reproduced in integration tests, in that case, manual testing by issue reporter or other interested users is required.

 Refactoring code
 ----------------